 Giuliano Di Baldassarre

-Professor of Hydrology.
+Professor of Hydrology and Environmental Analysis.
 Director of CNDS, Centre of Natural Hazards & Disaster Science (www.cnds.se).
 PI of the ERC project HydroSocialExtremes (www.hydrosocialextremes.org).

 Keywords: water and society risk assessment floods and droughts